lumiastream/Developer-Docs/docs/custom-code/helper-functions.md

 }
 ```

-`writeFile({ path: string; value: string | number; append?: boolean })`: Read from a file on your local computer to get the contents of it to be displayed in your code.
+`writeFile({ path: string; value: string | number; append?: boolean })`: Write to a file on your local computer to update the contents of it.
 This is useful for other Apps that write and read to files so you can combine the usage of them in Lumia.
 OBS Text source is a great exmaple of this.
 You can optionally pass in an `append` to append to a text file instead of overwriting the whole file.
 When using append you can create a new line by starting with a blank line

 ```js
 async function() {